 - a. when the first contribution is made.
 (This will include a schedule of the arrangements for further contributions, and, any arrangements for further consideration of how particular contributions are to be spent.
 Ealing now commits all new S106 funds, interest and repurposable funds every 6 months.
-Comments should be made to the relevant ward member invited on the spending of such contributions, within the terms of the legal agreement.) - b. information on the details of how the particular contributions are to be spent, as soon as this decision has been made.
-This appears on the following page of the Ealing website http://www2.ealing.gov.uk/services/regeneration/section106/ - c. if a variation to the terms of the agreement is proposed.
-Comments will be invited on the variation and should be made to Development Control. - d. information on the agreed variation to the legal agreement, as soon as this decision has been made. - 5.68 Please note that the first payment (referred to in clause (i) above) may be some years after the agreement is completed, if, for example, the payments are linked to commencement of the development. - 5.69 People in the community not only demand provision to meet the social impacts of development; they often deliver social provision, i.e. community organisations that provide care, sports or cultural activity.
+Comments should be made to the relevant ward member invited on the spending of such contributions, within the terms of the legal agreement.) - b. information on the details of how the particular contributions are to be spent, as soon as this decision has been made. - c. if a variation to the terms of the agreement is proposed.
+Comments will be invited on the variation and should be made to Development Control. - d. information on the agreed variation to the legal agreement, as soon as this decision has been made. - 5.70 Please note that the first payment (referred to in clause (i) above) may be some years after the agreement is completed, if, for example, the payments are linked to commencement of the development. - 5.71 People in the community not only demand provision to meet the social impacts of development; they often deliver social provision, i.e. community organisations that provide care, sports or cultural activity.
 Ealing Community Network is uniquely placed in relation to these matters, and has established local panels which are briefed to advise the local planning authority on local facilities needed to meet the social impacts of development.
 The project is known as 'ECN Place Shaping'.
-It is available to respond at both pre-application and application stages, and of course informs negotiation on s106 agreements14.
+It is available to respond at both pre-application and application stages, and of course informs negotiation on s106 agreements.
 As indicated in chapter 4, this and other forms of community involvement are also sought in relation to 'infrastructure delivery planning' and will inform future local consideration of a community infrastructure levy that might replace s106 agreements as the mechanism for establishing developers' contributions to social and community provision.